smalekian/fundus/README.md

   * In a separate terminal window, `npx hardat ignition deploy ./ignition/modules/Crowdfunding.js --network localhost` to deploy the Crowdfunding smart contract.
 The last part of the terminal output will show a "Deployed Addresses" section containing the address of the deployed Crowdfunding smart contract.

 Set up React app:
-  * `cd webapp` to navigate to the simple react app.
+  * `cd fundus_webapp` to navigate to the simple react app.
   * `npm install` to install dependencies.
+  * If you are running on a Unix-like OS, run `export NODE_OPTIONS=--openssl-legacy-provider`.
+  * `npm start` to start web app on localhost:3000.
   * `npm start` to start web app on localhost:3000.

 ---